Bremen is one of Germany’s leading industrial hubs

 Car manufacturing is a star performer

 Bremen has been an important centre of the automotive industry for generations.
 The first car plant in Bremen opened in 1906, and its first celebrity customer was none other than Kaiser Wilhelm II.
 Where Carl Borgward once built his legendary cars, Mercedes-Benz now assembles its vehicles.
-According to the 2018 annual statistical report, the yearly revenue generated by vehicle manufacturing (excluding ship and boat building) is around €22 billion.
+According to the 2023 annual statistical report, the yearly revenue generated by vehicle manufacturing (excluding ship and boat building) is around €20.1 billion.

 Suppliers account for around three quarters of a car’s value added.
 Bremen-based suppliers include Hella Group, Lear Corporation, Brose Group and Kuka Group.
 A few kilometres away from the Mercedes-Benz plant is the busy Bremen Hansalinie Industrial Estate, home to many companies in the automotive sector.

 Bremerhaven is not only home to Europe’s largest car transshipment centre but also to its largest car workshop, the technology centre of BLG Logistics Group.
-Around 500,000 export and import vehicles are inspected, processed, retrofitted and upgraded – for example with sunroofs, sat-navs, media systems or leather seats – here every year.
+Up to 500,000 export and import vehicles are inspected, processed, retrofitted and upgraded – for example with sunroofs, sat-navs, media systems or leather seats – here every year.

 Aerospace takes off